blazingjove/C195_V1/README.txt

-The program starts, connects to sql database and prompts user to log in with a username and password that is checked against the user information in the database. after login a tabbed window is Displayed with appointments, customers, reports, and settings.
+The program starts, connects to sql database and prompts user to log in with a username and password that is checked against the user information in the database. after login a tabbed window is Displayed with appointments, customers, reports, and settings. week is defined and sunday to saturday in the program (on local time) month is defined as the calendar month (in local time)

 Time in sql server is UTC.
 All Time displayed in program is local time.